By Rajkamal Rao

 Two-pass review process

 We only hire the best creative writers.
-On our team are three reviewers pursuing or with degrees at Stanford and one reviewer at Duke.
+On our team are three reviewers pursuing or with degrees at Stanford, one at Penn, a graduate of Columbia with an internship at Oxford, and one reviewer at Duke.
 Rajkamal Rao, our lead counselor, uses his years of experience as a columnist and 17-years of management consulting experience oversees review operations and edits each essay before final delivery to the client.

 Essays are about conflict and how you go about addressing it (but not always solving it).
 They should be personal experiences, with specific and concrete instances supporting your narrative.
 A good essay should reflect - meaning it should show what you learned and how you intend to apply your experiences, even if subtle.